ArloSoftware/moodle-enrol_arlo/README.md

 ## Installation

-This plugin is part of a set:
-- Arlo for Moodle - enrolment plugin
-- Arlo for Moodle - local plugin

-Both plugin's are required for integrating with Arlo

 1. The plugin is installed as any other Moodle plugin.

 2. Unzip source to enrol/arlo folder on your Moodle server.